 10 Decor Ideas That Will Elevate Your Balcony

-Floor space is precious in modern apartments, and this typically includes the balcony area, which can be neglected when homeowners are unsure of how to best make use of the space.
+Keep your spirits up and curb cabin fever by spending more time at your balcony; particularly if it looks out to calming views of the nearby greenery.
 With clever spatial planning, you can create a welcoming porch that can also enhance the sense of space in your apartment.

 Jeremy Tay of Prestige Global Designs advises against choosing bulky furniture for your balcony; he suggests using smaller pieces to allow for more movement and flexibility.
 “Include a few potted plants and a small table and chair where you can relax and enjoy a cup of tea or a cocktail,” adds Tay.

 Choose outdoor furniture in styles that complement the design scheme of your interiors.
 “Work at connecting the interior and exterior spaces so there’s a seamless flow between the two; choose indoor and outdoor furniture with similar colours and patterns,” he says.
 Another tip: incorporate ceiling fans to help keep the space breezy on humid days.

 If you have a larger balcony that’s connected to your master bedroom, Karen Gan of KGID suggests using a daybed or chaise longue to create a cosy reading corner or a calming area for yoga.

 “Bigger balconies can work wonderfully as an area for entertaining guests, so if your balcony is large, you can include a small sofa set and side tables,” advises Gan.
 “If your balcony is small, choose compact items so you don’t overwhelm the space.”